2006

 Valerie (Greenwall) Weldon - Softball

 Valerie started playing softball at age five, developed into an exceptional pitcher and during her playing career achieved some incredible accomplishments and garnered many deserved awards.
-Softball is still part of her life, as a high school coach she instills the love of her favorite sport in young people.
-Full Story
+Softball is still part of her life, as a high school coach she instils the love of her favourite sport in young people.

 Tom Dorchester - Chuckwagon Racing Pioneer